VAT Registrations and Simplifications in UK

 The VAT registration threshold for established UK companies is £82,000.
 As mentioned above, this limit does not apply to non-established businesses.

-Fiscal representative requirements in UK
+Fiscal representative in UK (requirements)

 In general, non-EU businesses do not need a fiscal representative when registering for VAT purposes in UK.
 Unlike other EU countries, EU and non-EU companies can register directly for VAT in the UK.